DanielPalaio/CUDA_cuDNN_Setup/README.md

-# NVIDIA CUDA and cuDNN - Step by step tutorial to install NVIDIA GPU drivers and libraries in Ubuntu
+# NVIDIA CUDA and cudNN - Step by step tutorial to install NVIDIA GPU drivers and libraries in Ubuntu

 ## Ubuntu